 Pt.
 Bali Maspintjinra AMC (authorized money changer)

 I suggest you take a Bluebird taxi to check it out.
 Allow about RP20000 to RP30000 dependant on how far you travel. (about two or three dollars).
-Another very good option is to ask my friend Ketut Tamba (Charlie from Bali) to show you around Seminyak, Legian and Kuta areas to point out various safe places to exchange your money and also to point out other places of interest i.e supermarkets, circle k for essentials, chemist, where to buy beer, wine and spirits, restaurants mentioned in this book and department stores as examples.
+Another very good option is to ask my friend Ketut Tamba (Charlie from Bali) to show you around Seminyak, Legian and Kuta areas to point out various safe places to exchange your money and also to point out other places of interest i.e supermarkets, circle k for essentials, Chemist (Apotek), where to buy beer, wine and spirits and also restaurants and department stores as examples.
 If you do this, it will save you heaps of time, money and frustration.
-Phone Charlie mob 08155792272
+Phone Charlie mob: 08155792272 or E: [email protected]

 The benifit of using Charlie or someone similar for your initial orientation tour is you will be able to either walk or take a taxi in the future to a number of the suggestions listed above.

-I suggest for your initial cash supply, changing at least $200, which is about RP1,750,000, one million seven hundred and fifty thousand Rupiah depending on the exchange rate.
+I suggest for your initial cash supply, changing AUD $200, which is about RP2,000,000,(2 million depending on the exchange rate).
 Now you can see how long this amount lasts before you are back for more.
 This system also gives you a good idea of how quickly your money disappears against your daily budget.

 When you receive your money, you will be given a receipt showing the exchange rate and total amount due to you but before you leave count it and It’s a good idea to keep your receipt for future reference.
 I also suggest that you become familiar with the denomination and appearance of each Rupiah note well before you start some serious spending.

-Bye the way, the exchange rate can fluctuate up and down daily.
-Sunday is usually the worst day while Tuesday, Wednesday and Thursday can be the best days to exchange funds.
+The exchange rate can fluctuate up and down daily.
+Sunday is usually the worst day while Tuesday, Wednesday and Thursday for what ever reason, can be the best days to exchange funds.
 If you use travellers cheques you will receive slightly less than if you had cash, which needs to be $50 or $100 notes or notes in any other currency providing they are in good condition only.

 Credit cards are good but to be on the safe side in case of scams, limit their use at ATM’s.
 You can feel confident using your card at big shopping centres like Centro, Carrefour, Matahari and others including upmarket shops, hotels and medium to top end restaurants.
 The thing to remember is not to let the card out of your sight if possible.
-A pin number is the best way to go.
+A pin number is the best way to go but make sure you hide it with your hand.

 Although I take a cash amount with me in $100 and $50 dollar notes, I only ever carry enough money for the day.
 I use a Bali purchased wallet for this purpose and leave my good wallet in a secure place with my credit card, cash, return airfare tickets and passport.
 At worst, I would only loose somewhere between $100 and $200 AUD if a pick pocket decides to relieve me of my wallet, which thankfully I have not experienced.